 Building web applications and websites is often a complex and time consuming task which requires a coordination of many different activities by a project manager.
 To manage the project we use various systems and applications described in this article.

 The below is described as of the time of writing the article.
-We continuously improve, change and test our processes and tools to achieve the following:
+Because we want to be the best drupal agency, we continuously improve, change and test our processes and tools to achieve the following:

 - eliminate repetitive tasks in favour of programs, systems and scripts